Proto:Sonic Adventure (Dreamcast)/AutoDemo

 - This build also has a blank set file for Sonic (SETROBOS.BIN).
 The set file used in the final has the file name SETZEROA.BIN, though a SETZEROS.BIN does exist in the final Japanese build (but obviously unused, as Sonic does not fight Zero).

 - Chaos 6's map has two versions of the boss' map - one of them is compressed as PRS like it should be, but the other (LAND1800.BIN) is left uncompressed and left in the directory.
-The uncompressed one three days older than the compressed version, and has only level geometry - no programming or object models.
+The uncompressed one is three days older than the compressed version, and has only level geometry - no programming or object models.

 The SEGA logo is a lot darker and smaller than the one used in the final.